ImAbdollahzadeh/True-open-free-Type/README.md

 		}
 		// ...
 	}
-In the following image, the effect of such transformation was shown.
-Note that the filtering was 50 % uv decreasing ad keeping y constant.
+In the following image, the effect of such transformation is shown.
+Note that the filtering was 50 % uv decreasing and keeping Y element constant.

 <p align="center">
 	<img src="https://github.com/ImAbdollahzadeh/True-open-free-Type/blob/main/tutorial_resources/yuv_filter.PNG"/>
 </p>

-and in its true size (36 pt) it looks something like:
+and in its real size (36 pt) it looks something like:

 <p align="center">
 	<img src="https://github.com/ImAbdollahzadeh/True-open-free-Type/blob/main/tutorial_resources/yuv_filter_2.PNG"/>